Antetokounmpo leads the way, Bucks win Budenholzer’s return

 TIP-INS

-Bucks: Antetokounmpo did a postgame jersey exchange with 41-year-old Hawks F Vince Carter. ...
+Bucks: Antetokounmpo did a postgame jersey exchange with 41-year-old Hawks F Vince Carter.
+“I’m a big fan of his,” Antetokounmpo said.
+“He’s done great things for this league.”...
 G Malcolm Brogdon scored 14 points and missed just his second free throw in 86 free-throw attempts this season. ...
 Middleton began the day averaging 20.4 points over his previous eight games.

 Hawks: F Taurean Prince, the team’s third-leading scorer, returned after missing the last 18 games with a left ankle sprain.
 On a minutes restriction, Prince had seven points and five rebounds in 11 minutes. ...
 G Kent Bazemore, the team’s second-leading scorer, has missed eight straight games with a right ankle injury.